pchinjr/doc-tales/docs/planning/mvp-definition.md

    - Demonstrate how the organization changes to match cognitive preferences
    - Highlight key features of the archetype-specific view

-4. **Relationship Discovery**
+4. **Project Management**
-   - Reveal a non-obvious connection between communications
+   - Show how the archetype-specific view makes managing multiple projects easier
-   - Show how the system provides context across channels
+   - Demonstrate how information is organized according to the user's cognitive style
-   - Demonstrate the value of unified communications processing
+   - Highlight cross-project elements like scheduling overlaps

 5. **Comparison**
    - Briefly show how the same data would appear in other archetype views
    - Highlight the personalization aspect of the system
-   - Demonstrate switching between views
+   - Demonstrate switching between views for different tasks

 ## Success Criteria for MVP